cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 The high-level functions specified in {{generation}} are all fallible.
-The explicit errors generated throughout this specification, along with the conditions that lead to each error, are listed in the definitions for rsabssa_blind, rsabssa_blind_sign, and rsabssa_finalize.
+The explicit errors generated throughout this specification, along with the conditions that lead to each error, are listed in the definitions for Blind, BlindSign, and Finalize.
 These errors are meant as a guide for implementors.
 They are not an exhaustive list of all the errors an implementation might emit.
 For example, implementations might run out of memory.